JeffersonGibin/peers/README.md

 The rule to check if peers need an update is the timestamp.

-## What it doens't project do ?
+## What doesn't the project do?

 - There isn't data collision handling.
-- There aren't   security between connections peers
+- There isn't security between connections peers